reergymerej/gql-parser/README.md

 May be ignored
 May be lexical

+Find StringValue, then Comment.
+The rest should be simple.

   Punctuator
 Name
 IntValue
 FloatValue
 StringValue
   UnicodeBOM
   WhiteSpace
   LineTerminator
   Comment
 Comma

 For each type, start, add while still in pattern, end.